TiloRC/fictionary2023/README.md

 fictionary.net would be a wordle-like game based on the game https://en.wikipedia.org/wiki/Fictionary.
 Each day there's a new obscure word, and the game is to identify which out of 5 definitions is correct.

+# Getting Started

+To get started, clone this repo and then follow the instructions for running the api and the react frontend.
+You'll need two terminal windows: one for the api and one for the frontend.
+Make sure each terminal window is in the correct directory, fictionary2023.

 Running the API
 ---------------